jiportilla/edge_jason_exporter/README.md

 optional: eval export $(cat agent-install.cfg)
 ```

-3. Publish this Deployment Policy to the Exchange to deploy the `json.exporter` service to the Edge device (give it a memorable name):
+3. Publish this Deployment policy to the Exchange to deploy the `json.exporter` service to the edge device (give it a memorable name):

 **todo: update Makefile **